fluendo/fluster/README.md

                         set the directory where test results will be stored -ne, --no-emoji       set to use plain text instead of emojis -tsd TEST_SUITES_DIR, --test-suites-dir TEST_SUITES_DIR
-                        set the directory where test suite will be read
+                        set the directory where test suite will be read from

 subcommands:
-  {list,l,run,r,download,d,reference}
+  {list,l,run,r,download,d,reference,f}
     list (l)            show list of available test suites and decoders run (r)             run test suites for decoders download (d)        downloads test suites resources
     reference (f)       use a specific decoder to set its results for the test suites given
 ```

 ### List